John Wetteland, Former Major League Pitcher, Arrested For Child Sex Abuse

 — Dallas Morning News (@dallasnews) January 15, 2019

-In interviews over the years, Wetteland has discussed how he had struggled with alcohol and drug abuse as a young man, even suffering an overdose while attending a Grateful Dead concert, before becoming a born-again Christian and enjoying success in baseball.
+In interviews over the years, Wetteland has discussed how he had struggled with alcohol and drug abuse as a young man, even suffering an overdose while attending a Grateful Dead concert before becoming a born-again Christian and enjoying success in baseball.

 Another player on the Yankees’ championship teams in the 1990s, outfielder Chad Curtis, was charged with six counts of criminal sexual conduct in 2013, and he was later convicted on all charges and sentenced t0 as long as 15 years in prison, per Sports on Earth.
 Curtis was also a vocal Christian and also a teacher and coach at a school following his retirement from baseball.
 Curtis was on the Yankees’ championship teams in 1998 and 1999.
 He and Wetteland were never teammates with the Yankees, although both played for the Rangers in the 2000 season.